Editorial: Reforming and Improving Social Security (1/28/12)

 - The current Social Security system, by not providing benefits that are proportional to contributions, favors people who live in states and regions with lower living costs.
 Generally, people who live in blue states subsidize those who live in red states.

 - Some have tried to spin that illegal immigration benefits Social Security.

 They base their argument on the assumptions that most illegal immigrants pay such taxes and will never receive Social Security benefits.

 They ignore the potential that many, if not most of these immigrants, will eventually receive benefits if they either become legal residents of the United Strates or when the United States enters into Social Security totalization ageements with their home countries.

 The Bush administration is considering such an agreement with Mexico.

 Require that a certain portion of each participant's FICA contribution be converted to a contractual U.S. Treasury obligation to pay a fixed amount to that individual at a definite retirement age.
 The government would be required to issue marketable bonds to secure this obligation.

 [This would overcome the previous U.S. Supreme Court decisions that have held that there are no contractual rights to receive Social Security benefits.
 It is also a better and riskless alternative to Bush's private account plan.]

 - The more one understands the problems of Social Security the more one realizes that current estate taxes should be used to help support current Social Security benefits.
 A portion of the estate taxe would be used to pay back to the Social Security Trust Fund any excess benefits that the deceased received during his or her lifetime from Social Security.
 It would be fairly easy to calculate such excess benefits.
-My mother died almost four years ago at the age of 101 and had collected excess benefits based on my father's earnings through 1961 when he reached the age of 65.
+My mother died in 2001 at the age of 101 and had collected excess benefits based on my father's earnings through 1961 when he reached the age of 65.
 The tax on her estate more than returned the excess Social Security and Medicare benefits that they both received during their lifetimes and the disability benefits my twin-sister had received.